welopment/unification/README.md

 unification
 ===========

-This is an implementation of logical first-order unification.
+A library featuring several implementations of logical unification.

-The solution of a unification problem is a substitution, that is, a mapping assigning a symbolic value to each variable of the problem's expressions.

 # Example: